Yelp/detect-secrets/CONTRIBUTING.md

 ### Tips

-- There should be a total of three modified files in a minimal new plugin: the plugin file, it's corresponding code, and an updated README.
+- There should be a total of three modified files in a minimal new plugin: the plugin file, it's corresponding test, and an updated README.
 - If your plugin uses customizable options (e.g. entropy limit in `HighEntropyStrings`) be sure to add default options to the plugin's `default_options`.